 Infuriated, I grabbed him, flung him over my shoulder, and headed for the nearest exit.

 His frantic screams echoed through the mall.
 My anger boiled.

 When we reached the parking garage, I looked to be sure no one was watching and spanked him.

 I decided not to take Daniel to the mall again for a long time.
 We arrived home angry, defeated, and in worse shape than before we left.

-Looking back I can see that what may have looked on the outside like an attempt to connect with my son was actually an attempt (rooted in my feelings of disappointment) to manipulate Daniel’s behavior.
-When it was clear that my tactic was not working, I grew angry and resentful.
+Looking back I can see my intent better.
+What may have looked on the outside like an attempt to connect with my son was actually an attempt to manipulate Daniel’s behavior.
+I was disappointed in his behavior and wanted him to change to make me feel better.

 Today I know that only once we have done (and keep doing) the work to deal with our own emotions can we let go of our need to control our children’s behavior.
 Only once we have begun to address our own feelings can we help our children begin to deal with their emotions and freely communicate that they are loved no matter what.